 Welcome to this page!

 I am currently a Pro Futura Scientia IX Fellow at the Swedish Collegium for Advanced Study in Uppsala and an associate professor of early modern history at Umeå University.
+In 2018-2019, I am a fellow at the Center for Advanced Study in the Behavioural Sciences at Stanford University.

 I hold an M.A. and a B.A. in History with distinction from the University of Strasbourg, France.
 I completed a Ph.D. in History at Purdue University, United States.The title of my Ph.D. dissertation is, “Women in Rural Society: Peasants, Patriarchy and the Local Economy in Northeast France, 1650-1789”.